Skip to main content

 Your genetic information is classified as protected health data, creating a legal shield around its use and disclosure.

 The regulations create a clear boundary.
-While a wellness program may be offered through your employer, the sensitive collected is meant to flow toward health-related insights, not back to your manager’s desk.
+While a wellness program may be offered through your employer, the sensitive health data collected is meant to flow toward health-related insights, not back to your manager’s desk.
 This is a critical distinction to understand as you navigate the opportunities these programs present for understanding your own unique biology.

 Intermediate